hrafnkels/hrafnkels.github.io/editor/README.md

 - Apply instagram style filters to your background
 - Add frames to your eCard to give it a different style

-## Can I see it in action?
-Because this is a all written in vanilla HTML/JavaScript/CSS you can see it running [right here](https://atashbahar.github.io/ecardcanvas/editor.html) from the github repo.